-Jurisdiction where members were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) Jan.
-1 to Dec.
-31 Ontario Other Canadian Provinces USA Other International Unknown Total Total Total Members 1143 n/a 14 12 11 1180 Non-practising members n/a n/a n/a n/a n/a 0
+Jurisdiction where members were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) Ontario Other Canadian Provinces USA Other International Unknown Total Members on December 31 st of the reporting year 1380 N/A 20 16 0 1416

-^{} Persons who are currently able to use the protected title or professional designation of your profession.
+^{} Persons who are currently able to use the protected title or professional designation of the profession.

-Enter "n/a" when the process does not exist in your registration practices.
-Enter "0" when the process exists in your registration practices but the correct value is zero.
+Enter "n/a" if you do not track this information.
+Enter "0" if you track the information, but the correct value is zero.